 - Simple snacks: Nuts, fruit, cheese, rice crackers, protein bars/muesli bars, Greek yoghurt.

 - Condiments: Balsamic vinegar, olive oil, honey soy sauce, curry paste, tomato paste, pesto, grainy mustard.

-With your kitchen stocked up on the above ingredients you can make simple meals which are healthy, tasty and satisfying in just minutes.
+With your kitchen stocked up on the above ingredients, you can make simple meals that are healthy, tasty and satisfying in just minutes.